1844 Our Newest Member of the Philosophical Society

 Charles the elder would even continue the next session of the Philosophical Society, established by Henry and his friends on November 9, 1823.

 While preparing for the Sabbath at St. Thomas Episcopal Church, Vestryman Henry Brother took in account of his brother and now held his infant son.
-He kept holding the boy for a long, serious moment even after his wife was free of of adjusting her bonnet and those of her daughters.
+He kept holding the boy for a long, serious moment even after his wife was free of adjusting her bonnet and those of her daughters.

 He remembered his good brother Charles and smiled for their love and trust of each other and their unflinching attachment to philosophy, the work for truth, usefulness, God and His will.